estelsmith/cartographer/README.md

 mapper, it is required to contain mapping rules within a context.

-To create a context, create a class that implements ```ContextInterface``` and use ```getMap()``` to return a map containing all rules desired for that particular map operation.
+To create a context, create a class that implements ```ContextInterface``` and use ```getMap()``` to return a map containing all mapping rules desired.

 ```php
 class MyContext implements ContextInterface